 We spend hours discussing and developing a unique design for our websites.
-One of the important section which we overlook in most websites is the footer sections.
+One of the important sections we overlook in most websites is the footer sections.
 While designing the header section we have lots of ideas, we can use big hero images, videos, and sliders to get user attention.
-But when it comes to footer our ideas are mostly blank.
-Well, your footer design ideas don’t have to be blank anymore, we have collected some interesting bootstrap footer examples in this list to unlock your creativity.
+But when it comes to the footer our ideas are mostly blank.
+Your footer design ideas don’t have to be blank anymore, we have collected some interesting bootstrap footer examples in this list to unlock your creativity.

-In a website, a header section generally introduces you or your services to the users.
+A header section generally introduces you or your services to the users in a website.
 While the footer section helps the user to understand more about your company or business.
 Now the designers are logically using designs to give users a better experience.
 For example, on a hospital website, the footer section will show important details like emergency numbers and opening hours.

-Some designers use footers to smartly engage with the audience.
-On a landing page, you can use footer as a surprise element to show offers.
-There are unlimited possibilities when you combine footer with interactive animations.
+Some designers use footers to engage with the audience smartly.
+You can use the footer as a surprise element to show offers on a landing page.
+There are unlimited possibilities when you combine the footer with interactive animations.
 And we have covered quite a few examples here in this list, take your time and check all of them.

-While making a footer for a healthcare website, we have to be very careful about the accessibility.
+While making a bootstrap responsive footer for a healthcare website, we must be very careful about accessibility.
 Sometimes you may get users who might be in an emergency, giving the required options readily in front of them will save lots of their time.
 In this bootstrap footer example, you can see that the user has made the footer big enough to add useful information.
-From the footer, the user can get the hospital opening hours, services offered, contact details, and they can subscribe for email newsletters.
-As most modern users search the internet to know about their disease, running an active blog on a hospital website is a must to give reliable contents.
+From the footer, the user can get the hospital opening hours, services offered, contact details, and they can subscribe to email newsletters.
+As most modern users search the internet to know about their disease, running an active blog on a hospital website is a must to give reliable content.
 In this footer, you have the option to show the latest blog post, which is a thoughtful edition.

 Sportify has a very simple and colorful footer section.
 The trendy looking three-column design neatly organize the contents.
 Icons are used to group the contents into location, email, and phone number.
 Since this one is made using the CSS3 script, you get a trendy colorful gradient color scheme.
 If you have to make a good looking simple footer, this example might give you some idea.

 WeMeet is primarily a fully-functional colorful website template for event websites.
 Throughout the template, the creator has used a colorful gradient color scheme.
 In the footer section also you get trendy gradient colors and design elements.
-If you are bored with the same old plain footer design, this bootstrap footer design will impress you.
+This bootstrap footer design will impress you if you are bored with the same old plain footer design.
 More than enough space is given between each column so that the user can easily interact with the links and other options.
 If you want, you can add widgets and other elements.
 Since it is a Bootstrap 4 based design, it can handle all present-day elements and can easily fit in all modern websites.

 CSS Goey footer